In this section you will find:

 Together, these components form a household’s total welfare income.
 Households may receive less if they have income from other sources, or more if they have special health- or disability-related needs.

-Table 1YT shows the value of the welfare income components of the four example household types in the Yukon in 2023.
+Table 1YT shows the value of the welfare income components of the four example household types in the Yukon in 2024.
 All four households are assumed to be living in Whitehorse, receiving territorial social assistance starting January 1 and for the entire year, and earning no employment income.
 The child in the single-parent household is two years old and the children in the couple household are ten and 15.
-Other assumptions for calculating incomes are in the methodology section.
+Other assumptions for calculating incomes are in the Methodology section.

-Table 1YT: Components of welfare incomes for all example households in the Yukon, 2023
+Table 1YT: Components of welfare incomes for all example households in the Yukon, 2024

-Total annual welfare incomes in 2023 ranged from $22,097 for the unattached single considered employable to $61,391 for the couple with two children.
-The income of the unattached single with a disability was $25,751 and that of the single parent with one child was $41,386.
+Total annual welfare incomes in 2024 ranged from $23,281 for the unattached single considered employable to $64,761 for the couple with two children.
+The income of the unattached single with a disability was $26,935 and that of the single parent with one child was $43,655.

 Basic social assistance: The Yukon’s basic social assistance rates are indexed to inflation with automatic increases taking effect on November 1 each year.
+[Note that our calculations for both basic and additional social assistance reflect benefits provided by the Government of Yukon; there may be differences with those provided through CIRNAC (Crown-Indigenous Relations and Northern Affairs Canada).]

-Additional social assistance: All households received the following additional benefits, all of which remained unchanged in 2023:
+Additional social assistance: All households received the following additional benefits, all of which remained unchanged in 2024:

 - The Special Christmas Allowance of $30 annually per person.